tlambert03/bobiac/_internal/README.md

     - `pip install -r requirements.txt`
     - `NOTE`: if to use on eof your notebook you require a specific pacckage, make sure to add it to the `requirements.txt` file.

-- To build the book:
+- To build the book (on Mac/Linux):
     - Move into the `bobiac-book` directory.
     - run the command:
-        - `sphinx-build . -b html _build/html`
-        - `NOTE`: if you want to start fresh and make sure that the `_build` directory is empty, you can use the `-a` flag:
-            - `sphinx-build -a . -b html _build/html`
+        - `./build.sh`
-        - `NOTE`: if you get some error, I suggest to manually delete the `_build` directory and run the command again.
+        - `NOTE`: if you get a permission error, run `chmod +x build.sh` one time to make the script executable.
-    - a `_build/html` directory will be created in the root directory; inside you can find the html files that you can open in a browser.
+    - the generated `index.html` will be opened in your browser.